plone/plone.recipe.zope2instance/README.rst

   used with the default memory-based demo storage (in this case you might want to use a temporary directory).

+storage-wrapper
+  Template for arbitrary configuration to be wrapped around the main storage.
+  %s will be replaced with the existing storage configuration.

 effective-user
   The name of the effective user for the Zope process.
 Defaults to not setting an effective user.